 - In a medium sized pot, heat olive oil on medium.

-- When olive oil is shiny, add onion.
+- When olive oil is shiny, add onion and celery.

-- Cook onion on medium until soft and very lightly browned, stirring occasionally to prevent burning - about 6 minutes.
+- Cook onion, celery, and garlic on medium until soft and very lightly browned, stirring occasionally to prevent burning - about 6 minutes.

 - Stir in salt, pepper, garlic powder, and cayenne.